Key takeaways

 It’s important to watch out for fees associated with the loan and to make sure that it will cost you less overall.
 Also, once the debt is consolidated, don’t continue to run up new charges on your credit card.

+Does debt consolidation hurt your credit?
 Applying for a loan will initially cause your credit score to dip.
 This is due to the hard inquiry and is only temporary.
 As soon as you start paying down your debt on time, your score will increase.
 If you’ve only had credit cards in the past, a personal loan can increase your credit mix, which is a plus for your score.

 Balance transfer credit cards

 A 0% APR balance transfer credit card can be a great tool, but it’s not perfect.
 First of all, you will need to have good to excellent credit to qualify.
 Secondly, they come with fees.
 Make sure that the fees won’t eat too much into your savings.
 Most importantly, if you don’t pay off the entire balance before the promotional period ends, you could be hit with a high interest rate.
-Do the math and make sure you can afford to pay off the entire transferred balance before the promotional period ends.
+Do the math and make sure you can afford to pay off the entire transferred balance during the promotional period.
 If you cannot, this is not a good method for you.

 Similar to a debt consolidation loan, taking out a new credit card will initially lower your credit score.
 Make on-time payments, keep your utilization below 30% of your limit, and you’re score will rebound in no time.
 It may even increase as you successfully pay down your debt.